allyunion/yum-s3-plugin/README.md

 Revision History:

 1.0.0 Initial version

 .

 .

 .

 1.0.7 Change modified by AllyUnion

 1.0.8 Merging changes from jaydiablo

 1.0.9 Proper logging for s3 plugin

 1.1.0 Added support for CentOS 6 while supporting CentOS 5 and below.

+1.1.1 Rewrite to use urllib and urllib2 exclusively / Remove boto requirements, reworked the class so it was much cleaner call for yum to use

+1.1.2 Added proper debugging support and error handling for exceptions